csc7/PP4_CI_WQCS/README.md

 <br>

-- ### **404 page**
+- ### **Registration Status**

-It is a different page that appears in case there is any issue when loading the page, like a similar incorrect URL.
-It contains a light red background and contains the message *"Sorry, something went wrong."*.
+They are Django complementary pages and tools to have registration options in the site, and sign-in, sign-up and sign-out pages for the user.

-*User Stories Addressed by this Feature: 8; ... and 21.*
+*User Stories Addressed by this Feature: 19; 24; 31; 33; 34; 35 and 36.*

 *Please check "8.
 Testing of User Stories" for more details.*
 <details>